 Owner of the property, 1815-1824

-George Washington’s personal secretary and husband to Martha Washington’s niece, Fanny Henley.
+George Washington’s personal secretary and husband to Martha Washington’s niece, Frances Dandridge Henley.
 He was also one of our nation’s early diplomats, appointed by Thomas Jefferson as U.S. Consul in Santo Domingo and Consul General in Algiers.

 Owner and Builder of the House, 1824-1835